 Apellis Appoints Leading Retina Specialist Dr. Caroline Baumal as Chief Medical Officer

-/EIN News/ -- WALTHAM, Mass., Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Apellis Pharmaceuticals, Inc. (Nasdaq: APLS), a global biopharmaceutical company and leader in complement, today announced that leading retina specialist Caroline Baumal, M.D., has joined Apellis as chief medical officer.
+WALTHAM, Mass., Jan.
+05, 2023 (GLOBE NEWSWIRE) -- Apellis Pharmaceuticals, Inc. APLS, a global biopharmaceutical company and leader in complement, today announced that leading retina specialist Caroline Baumal, M.D., has joined Apellis as chief medical officer.
 Dr. Baumal replaces Federico Grossi, M.D., Ph.D., who plans to remain at Apellis until February 28, 2023 to help with the transition and preparations for the potential launch of pegcetacoplan for geographic atrophy (GA).

 "Caroline is a world-renowned retina specialist who has been at the forefront of retina research and patient care for over 25 years, and we are thrilled to welcome her to Apellis," said Cedric Francois, M.D., Ph.D., chief executive officer and co-founder of Apellis.
 "Caroline's expertise and deep understanding of GA will be a tremendous asset as we prepare to launch the first potential treatment for this devastating disease.
 She will undoubtedly make a positive impact at Apellis as we continue toward delivering life-changing medicines to patients with serious unmet needs."